-G. de P.— Companions, I am ready to answer questions.
+G. de P.— I am ready to answer questions.

-Student — Recently one of the comrades asked a question in regard to the highest point in a planetary cycle.
+Student — Recently one of us asked a question in regard to the highest point in a planetary cycle.
 You told us that the orbits of the planets gradually become smaller, until finally they become absorbed in the sun, at least so I understood it.

 I believe, if I am not mistaken, that you told us at another meeting that beyond the sun there were other planetary chains.
 Perhaps planetary is not the correct word.
 But at least the sun was not the final point of everything.
 But now if it is the case that the planets shall finally become absorbed in the sun, is that the beginning of another chain or something corresponding, something still beyond our present order?